reframe-hpc/reframe/docs/config_reference.rst

    :default: ``8``

    The maximum number of concurrent regression tests that may be active (i.e., not completed) on this partition.
-   This option is relevant only when ReFrame executes with the `asynchronous execution policy <pipeline.html#execution-policies>`__.
+   This option is relevant only when ReFrame executes with the :ref:`asynchronous execution policy <execution-policies>`.

 .. py:attribute:: systems.partitions.prepare_cmds